 Fridge, dishwasher, tumble driers, electric ovens… are some of the home appliances that use the most of the energy.
 This is why one of the most common piece of advice when it comes to saving energy it is to replace old and power hungry appliances for newer and more efficient ones.

 But we need to very very careful, we must be sure that the cost of buying that new appliance is justified.

 For example, it is quite certain than replacing a very old fridge for a newer one may actually reduce our electricity bill but we must consider the initial investment against the time that it it will take to pay off.

 Have a look to the table below where we compare the costs of buying and running over time two Energy Star rated fridges.

 |Total cost over 20 years (fridge+ electricity)||1750,6||1755,8|

-For those considering to buy a new appliance, this calculator can help with deciding if it is really worth to buy a more expensive appliance.
+For those considering to buy a new appliance, use this calculator to:

 The theory behind the dryer balls is that they accelerate the drying process because the balls prevent the laundry from sticking together so the warm air can circulate more easily.
 Also, the dryer balls have additional benefits like softening the fabric and preventing static.